 We also offer a range of Short Course study options drawn from Diploma subjects.

 To learn more about your study options, please visit us on our upcoming Open Day.
 This is a great opportunity to talk to students and staff about the course and experience Shiatsu from our students.

-To enrol, download our latest prospectus and complete an expression of interest form.
+Your next step is to complete an expression of interest form.